-French Camp prospered during the Gold Rush since French Camp Road was built on quick draining spoil that made it the only passable route for most of the year to reach the Southern Mines.
+French Camp prospered during the Gold Rush since French Camp Road was built on quick draining spoil that made it the only passable route for most for the year to reach the Southern Mines.
 The alignment of the road follows the edge of less suitable soil for drainage just to the north.
 Aerial photographs today allow one to easily distinguish between the two soil types.

-In the fall of 1850 there were as many as 70 wagons would transverse French Camp Road each day from modern-day French Camp to where it joins the modern alignment of East Highway 120 midway between Escalon and Manteca.
+In the fall of 1850 there were as many as 70 wagons would transverse French Camp Road each day from modern-day French Camp to where it joins the present-day alignment of East Highway 120 midway between Escalon and Manteca.